-The state plan directs tobacco prevention and control efforts in the state over the next five years.
-The goals and objectives in the state plan include evidence-based environmental, policy, and systems strategies to reduce initiation and use of tobacco, and decrease secondhand smoke exposure, tobacco-related disparities and associated disease, disability, and death in Vermont.
+The State Plan sets strategic direction for tobacco prevention and control efforts in the state over the next five years.
+The goals and objectives in the State Plan include evidence-based environmental, policy, and systems strategies to reduce initiation and use of tobacco, and decrease secondhand smoke exposure, tobacco-related disparities and associated disease, disability, and death in Vermont.

-The state plan process solicited broad stakeholder input to ensure the plan is responsive to current contextual influences and priorities among the many groups, organizations, and agencies working to mitigate tobacco use and burden in Vermont.
-The goals, objectives and strategies of the state plan are intended to: 1) inform priorities and annual work plans of organizations and public agencies working to enhance tobacco control, reduce disease and disability, and improve the health and well-being of Vermonters; and 2) assist in benchmarking and performance monitoring to monitor progress in addressing tobacco control and burden in Vermont over the next five years.
+The State Plan process invited broad stakeholder input to ensure the plan is responsive to current contextual influences and priorities among the many groups, organizations, and agencies working to mitigate tobacco use and burden in Vermont.
+The goals, objectives and strategies of the State Plan are intended to: [1] inform priorities and annual work plans of organizations and public agencies working to address tobacco control in Vermont, reduce disease and disability, and improve the health and wellbeing of Vermonters; and [2] assist in benchmarking and performance monitoring to monitor progress in addressing tobacco control and burden in Vermont over the next five years.

-To inform responsive planning among the agencies and organizations working in tobacco control and health promotion in Vermont, the VTCP and VTERB will coordinate annual stakeholder meetings to review progress in meeting the state plan objectives.
-This will provide opportunity to discuss gains, facilitators, and challenges in implementing state plan strategies and activities, and inform annual priority setting, policy activity, and resource allocation to support tobacco control initiatives in the state.
-The Vermont Department of Health's performance dashboard allows stakeholders to monitor tobacco indicators (e.g., adult smoking prevalence) and performance measures (e.g., # of registrants to the guitline).
-The Tobacco Performance Dashboard provides target values, trend data, and the story behind the curve to inform quality improvement and data-driven decision making.
+To inform responsive planning among the agencies and organizations working in tobacco control and health promotion in Vermont, the VTCP and VTERB will coordinate annual stakeholder meetings to review progress in meeting the State Plan objectives.
+This will provide opportunity to discuss gains, facilitators, and challenges in implementing State Plan strategies and activities, and inform annual priority setting, policy activity, and resource allocation to support tobacco control initiatives in the state.
+The Vermont Department of Health's Performance Dashboard provides a resource for stakeholders to monitor tobacco indicators (e.g., adult smoking prevalence) and performance measures (e.g., # of registrants to the quitline).
+The Tobacco Performance Dashboard provides current data, target values, trend data, and the story behind the curve to inform quality improvement and data-driven decision making.

 Large-scale change in tobacco use requires broad cross-sector coordination.
-The goals and objectives of the state plan cannot be achieved without robust participation and support from stakeholders throughout the state in accordance with guidance and expertise from CDC and other national networks.
-While Vermont's comprehensive tobacco control program provides a foundation to lead and implement many of the strategies in the state plan, commitment, capacity, and resources from tobacco control partners and stakeholders throughout the state is necessary to reduce the tobacco toll.
-Capacity and resources from various stakeholders-housing to hospitals, healthy community design to state policies-constitute the
+The goals and objectives of the State Plan cannot be achieved without robust participation and support from stakeholders throughout the state in accordance with guidance and expertise from CDC and other national networks.
+While Vermont's comprehensive tobacco control program provides a foundation to lead and implement many of the strategies in the State Plan, commitment, capacity, and resources from tobacco control partners and stakeholders throughout the state is necessary to achieve success in combatting the tobacco toll in Vermont.
+Capacity and resources from various stakeholders housing to hospitals, healthy community design to state policies-constitute the foundation and infrastructure to support implementation of the State Plan.
+Components of this infrastructure include networked partnerships, multi-level leadership, engaged data, managed resources, and responsive planning.
+These are critical to effectively implement strategies and expand reach at the community level and among populations disparately afflicted by the tobacco burden in Vermont.